huri000/SwiftEntryKit/README.md

 let maxWidth = min(UIScreen.main.bounds.width, UIScreen.main.bounds.height)
 attributes.positionConstraints.maximumWidth = .constant(value: maxWidth)

-let contentView = UIView()
+let customView = CustomView()
 /*
 ...
-Customize to view as you like (See example project for more info) */
+Customize the view as you like ...
+*/

-// Change the state of EKWindowProvider to .message and inject the contentView and the attributes EKWindowProvider.shared.state = .message(view: contentView, attributes: attributes)
+// Use class method of SwiftEntryKit to display the view using the desired attributes SwiftEntryKit.display(entry: contentView, using: attributes)
 ```

 Oriantation Change Demonstration |